daviddcs/nsst/Docs/log.md

 Known issues with v47
 A10 presets
 Airboss menu failure.
-Moose radio menu apperance.
+Moose radio menu appearance.

 #### 061712ZJUN2019
 Bug fixes, and changes.
-Known issues with A10 presets at Minhad.
+Known issues with A10 pre-sets at Minhad.

 #### 051459ZJUN2019
 Updated ATO generation spread, Changed TKR's and E2 so they are now spawned on demand via F10 Radio menu.